SudeepthaG/BirdEncyclopedia/README.md

 - Perform tests to check if everything works correctly.
 - Now run the program using:
  go run main.go bird_handlers.go store.go
-- Add any new birds and they qould be visible in table even after reloading.
+- Add any new birds and they should be visible in table even after reloading.

+### Part 6: Making the Postgres database on a docker container
+- Open docker
+- Run command: docker run --name postgres-container -e POSTGRES_PASSWORD=docker -p 5432:5432 -d postgres
+- Create Dockerfile anddatabase.sql file.
+- Save the above two files in a directory within the user directory
+- cd to the new directory and run docker build -t my-postgres-img ./
+- Check if the image is properly created by using the command: docker images -a
+- Now run the image using the command:docker run -d --name my-postgresdb-container -p 5432:5432 my-postgres-db
+- This image contains our database-bird_encyclopedia which contains our birds table because of the sql file dump.